 Liz Taylor - Head of SELA (Year 1)- Student Engagement

 Liz completed BSc Business and ICT in 2010 and is has a PGCert in Leadership, Coaching and Mentoring.
-As part of her degree, she completed a placement year at Sheffield Hallam University’s Enterprise Centre where she represented the university and the UK at NEW 2008 (National Enterprise Week) in Sri Lanka.
+As part of her degree, she completed a placement year and represented her university at NEW 2008 (National Enterprise Week) in Sri Lanka.
 She also took part in Ideators, the Sri Lankan version of the Apprentice.

 Liz has worked in enterprise at the University of Sheffield since 2010.
 Her role is centralised on providing extracurricular enterprise skill development opportunities.
 She was part of the team that designed SELA in 2013/4 and has been involved with SELA ever since.
 She ran the first session at the first ever bootcamp!

 Liz was the University Advisor of the Year for Enactus in 2015.
 She is also a Fellow of the Higher Education Academy.

 When Liz isn't doing SELA, she is the Employability Advisor at SUMS (Sheffield University Management School), where she supports students to develop their skills as well as supporting academics to embed employability within the curriculum

 She is also a Beaver Scout Leader and supports 6-8 year olds to develop skills for life, including fire lighting, dam building as well as leadership skills.

 The operations board is responsible for the development and delivery of the SELA Programme.